CORPUS Projects, Publications, and Collections

 • Ras Shamra Tablet Inventory (Miller Prosser, Forum for Digital Culture, University of Chicago; Dennis Pardee, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)

-• Sereno Fossil Lab (Paul Sereno, Department of Organismal Biology & Anatomy, University of Chicago)
+• Sereno Fossil Lab (Paul Sereno, Department of Organismal Biology and Anatomy, University of Chicago)

-• Shakespeare’s The Taming of the Shrew and Early Modern Domestic Culture (Ellen MacKay, Department of English Language & Literature, University of Chicago)
+• Shakespeare’s The Taming of the Shrew and Early Modern Domestic Culture (Ellen MacKay, Department of English Language and Literature, University of Chicago)

-• Shang Clan Signs Project (Yung-ti Li, Department of East Asian Languages & Civilizations, University of Chicago)
+• Shang Clan Signs Project (Yung-ti Li, Department of East Asian Languages and Civilizations, University of Chicago)

 • Sign and Gesture Archive (Diane Brentari, Department of Linguistics, University of Chicago; Susan Goldin-Meadow, Department of Psychology, University of Chicago)

-• Slavic Graduate Student Resource List (Anne Eakin Moss, Department of Slavic Languages & Literatures, University of Chicago)
+• Slavic Graduate Student Resource List (Anne Eakin Moss, Department of Slavic Languages and Literatures, University of Chicago)

 • Smart to the Core: Wise to Power Exhibit (Jennifer Spruill, The College, University of Chicago)

-• South Side Home Movie Project (Jacqueline Stewart, Department of Cinema & Media Studies, University of Chicago)
+• South Side Home Movie Project (Jacqueline Stewart, Department of Cinema and Media Studies, University of Chicago)

 • Spoken Yucatec Maya (John Lucy, Department of Comparative Human Development, University of Chicago)